 - Send a hand-written letter in the mail with a discount on your services to the local community/neighborhoods.

-Zac Cherin, founder of Sidekick dives deep into the process of launching the business:
+christopher silvestri, founder of Conversion Alchemy dives deep into the process of launching the business:

 Get Press Coverage For Your Ecommerce Marketing Agency

 The more buzz around your brand - the more the phones ring, the more traffic to your website, and the more customers as a result.

 Here are a few ways you can get press for your business:

 Press releases are a great way to share big announcements or news, but in order to get any traction, you'll need to find a way to make your press release stand out amongst others.